binbashburns/terraform-aws/README.md

 This is a sample AWS build using Terraform!

 ## To do list:
-- Using the Random Provider, generate names of ASG Instances at runtime
 - Create key to access standalone EC2 instance, store in Secrets Manager
 - Spread ASG instances across multiple availability zones
 - Add runtime output of URL to access Apache instance